Original test-net participant.

-- Experienced: Early test-net participant, genesis block producer and maker of Hubble
+Genesis block producer and maker of the popular Hubble staking explorer.

-- Trusted: Serving world’s largest ATOM holders + Interchain Foundation
+Serving world’s largest ATOM holders + Interchain Foundation.

-- Transparent: Figment is a venture funded, registered Canadian company, based in Toronto.
-Canada offers stability, rule of law and clear crypto regulation
+Figment is a venture funded, registered Canadian company, based in Toronto.
+Canada offers stability, rule of law and clear crypto regulation.

-- Safe: Maintain custody & control of your ATOM at all times
+You maintain custody and control of your ATOMs at all times.

 It will take approximately 5 minutes to stake using a CLI on Windows, MacOS, or Linux.

 You’ll need to gather the following info:

 Run these commands in your command-line terminal to stake your ATOMs with the Figment Validator:

 gaiacli config trust-node false